jossco/gecode-string/README.txt

 Constraints include equal, concat, substring, character_at, and an implementation of Michael Maher's bounded open version of the regular constraint.

+There is also a  [technical report](releases/download/v0.2/abstract-domain.pdf) outlining the theoretical foundation for the bounded-length string domain

 Build instructions:

 "make all" should do the trick.